KishorNaik/expressjs_tsoa_boilerplate/README.md

 ### 📁 Configure Environment Variables

-Before running the project, create a file in the root directory and populate it with the required environment variables.
+Before running the project, create a `.env` file in the root directory and populate it with the required environment variables.
 Here's a sample configuration:

 ```bash
 # PORT